Jmagero/telegram-bot/README.md

 # telegram-bot

-> Creating a telegram programming inspirational bot that can be initialized to a specific user on their telegram account
+> Creating a telegram inspirational bot that can be initialized to a specific user on their telegram account

 ## Built With

 - Ruby,
 - Telegram Bot API
-- herokuapp quotes
+- Philosophy Quotes REST API v1.0

 ## How to Install
 - Install Ruby in your system.
 To install Ruby, you can read the https://www.ruby-lang.org/en/documentation/installation/